Former Bosnian exclave of Sastavci

 including 75 households.
 More than 70% of the citizens living in the

-exclave were Serbian citizens.
+exclave are Serbian citizens.
 135 persons with 25 households were